 - Stripo - Email builder

-Stripo is a simple, handy drag-and-drop email builder.
-It helps you create responsive emails without coding from scratch.
+Stripo is a handy drag-and-drop email builder that helps marketers create responsive emails without coding them from scratch.
 Just use their visual email builder, then export HTML to your email service provider (ESP) or marketing automation platform (MAP).
-You can also create reusable components and modules (e.g. headers, footers, or common product blocks) to save time.
+You can also create reusable components like headers, footers, and product blocks to save time.
 Alternatives: Knak, Stensul

 The ESP / MAP you choose will largely depend on the type and stage of your business.
 The two we selected here have been touted in their respective target industries.
 If you are a small ecommerce business built on Shopify, Klaviyo is a stellar option due to their robust integrations with ecommerce and consumer apps.
 Their cheapest plan starts at just $20/month.

-For startups in B2B SaaS, we are part of and love Intercom’s Early Stage program.
-It’s a highly discounted (in some cases free) version of their Pro tier for a full year.
-Intercom supports email, live chat, as well as in-app product tours and surveys.
-For more mature businesses, the above continue to be excellent, but we’ve also heard great things about Braze, Drift, and Customer.io.
-Alternatives: Mailchimp, Userlist, Encharge
+For startups in B2B SaaS, we are part of and love Customer.io’s Startup Program.
+They offer a free version of their Basic tier for a full year, or a highly discounted version of their Plus tier.
+They support email, SMS, and in-app messages.
+For more mature businesses, Klaviyo and Customer.io continue to be excellent, but we’ve also heard good things about Braze and Drift.
+Alternatives: Intercom, Mailchimp, Userlist

-We love Jasper.ai as a support companion for your copywriting and content generation needs.
-This AI-powered writing assistant helps you outline and write anything from a tweet to a long-form blog post in half the time.
-Just give Jasper parameters like theme, goal, tone, and desired word count, and the AI will generate ideas and paragraphs for you to edit and expand upon.
-Fun fact: this post started in Jasper!
-Alternatives: Copy.ai
+ChatGPT has taken the world by storm—and we’re here for it!
+We love ChatGPT as a support companion for copywriting and content generation needs.
+At Plot, we use ChatGPT to outline and write anything from a tweet to a long-form blog post in half the time.
+Just give it parameters like theme, goal, tone, and desired word count, and it will generate ideas and paragraphs for you to edit and expand upon.
+Alternatives: Jasper, Copy.ai